GF2++

 Note

 The words here may be a synthetic construct.
 The expectation is that the bit 0 in the store is located at the bit-location 0 of word(0).
-That is always the case for bit-vectors but bit-slices typically synthesise "words" on the fly from adjacent pairs of bit-vector words.
+That is always the case for bit-vectors but bit-slices typically synthesise "words" on the fly from adjacent pairs of bit-set words.
 Nevertheless, almost all the methods in BitStore are implemented efficiently by operating on those words.

 Example